 “Due to lack of good planning, only 30 percent of family-owned businesses survive through the second generation.
 A study of 300 former business owners who sold their companies within the last 12 months showed that 75 percent of the respondents felt the sale did not accomplish their personal or financial goals.
 These statistics suggest too few business owners are proactively planning for the inevitable exit process.”

-If you know of a business owner who’s thinking of selling or buying a business and who might benefit from a free, confidential, consultation, have them contact me at email@example.com
+If you know of a business owner who’s thinking of selling or buying a business and who might benefit from a complimentary, confidential, consultation, have them contact me at email@example.com

 By: Mike Ertel, Transworld M&A Advisors